 Grateful for my Travels Each Year

 It never fails as I end the day of holiday greeting editing – I feel so ridiculously grateful for the life I live, my friends & family, people I have met along the way, and new experiences.
-I also end the day a little drunk too – which isn’t bad.
+And this year was no exception.

 It’s fun for me to take a walk through the year and get perspective.
 However I realize that watching a video like this can be sort of like being forced to watch someone’s wedding video…gag (I don’t care if you are family).
 So – if you want to skip the video (and pretty pictures), then just take this message with you – Happy Holidays to you and your family from Ottsworld!